 When comparing the amount of maintenance required for artificial grass vs real grass or sod there are a few similarities and a lot of big differences.
 The biggest advantage to artificial grass is it costs a lot less to maintain vs real grass and also takes a lot less time to maintain.
 Artificial grass often only needs to be maintained once or twice a year compared to real grass that requires weekly maintenance.

 Real grass requires watering, cutting, trimming and raking weekly.
 If you are lucky you only need to fertilize real grass once a year in addition to adding a potentially toxic weed killer.
 If you consider the cost of thatching and aerating every spring you can spend a lot of money while on the contrary with artificial grass you can expect to spend a fraction of the time and cost maintaining it.
-An occasional rinse with water combined with a power brooming in the spring is often more than enough for artificial grass owners to keep their lawn maintained properly.
+An occasional rinse with water combined with a power brooming as part of your artificial grass winter care routine in the spring is often more than enough.

 If you have dogs or pets that frequent your lawn you may need to carry out your artificial grass maintenance routine more often or adjust it to suite your furry friends needs.
 Dog poop should be picked or scooped up as you would on natural grass and you can rinse pee with a garden hose as needed.
 If your artificial lawn was installed properly your maintenance should be very simple as a pet owner.
 Learn more about cleaning artificial turf for dogs including urine odour prevention and hair removal.